-The Time To Termination subfield indicates the requested period in number of TBTTs after which the EBCS traffic stream identified by the Content ID subfield included in the same EBCS Response Info subfield is terminated.
+The Time To Termination subfield indicates the [#2265]period in number of TBTTs after which the EBCS traffic stream identified by the Content ID subfield included in the same EBCS Response Info subfield is terminated.
 The value 0 is reserved.
 An EBCS traffic stream identified by the Content ID subfield contained in an EBCS Response Info subfield has no specific termination time if the EBCS Response Info subfield contains no Time To Termination subfield.

 The EBCS SP Duration subfield indicates the nominal duration of each EBCS service period in TUs.
 The EBCS SP Interval subfield indicates the target interval between consecutive EBCS service periods for the EBCS traffic stream identified by the Content ID subfield in the same EBCS Response Info subfield in TUs.